 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Author Name: ___________ (Write your answer here in the form of a spoken statement.
+Krista DiSano: the collection of significant volumes of clean CSF can be technically challenging in studies with mice.
+Practice will perfect your CSF collection technique to produce no blood contaminants and obtain adequate CSF volumes (Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Above Talent speaking the statement above in an interview-style shot, looking slightly off-camera